anoopmb/dms/seeddms-6.0.33/doc/README.Install.md

 instance needs its own directory.

-Go into that directory create the following links (<seeddms-source> is the directory of your initial SeedDMS intallation).
+Go into that directory create the following links (<seeddms-source> is the directory of your initial SolutionDMS intallation).

 > src -> <seeddms-source>
 > inc -> src/inc